Community Grants and Funding

 Dublin City Local Community Development Committee member organisation, the City of Dublin Education and Training Board is the state education and training authority for Dublin city.
 It provides, supports and co-ordinates a comprehensive range of professional high-quality education, training and youth services in Dublin city.
 It is also responsible for supporting further and higher education students all over Ireland through SUSI, the national awarding authority for student grants.
 The CDETB administers various educational related grants and initiatives e.g. the Mitigating Against Educational Disadvantage Fund (MAEDF) and the Targeted Youth Employability Support Initiative.
 For more info please see http://cityofdublin.etb.ie/

-The Grants Scheme has a particular emphasis on community development and social inclusion actions or initiatives to promote and enhance community activity, active citizenship and Adult Education to bring benefits to local communities within Dublin City.
+The grant scheme has a particular emphasis on community development and social inclusion actions or initiatives to promote and enhance community activity, active citizenship and Informal Adult Education to bring benefits to local communities within Dublin City.

-The maximum value of the Local Area Community Grants is up to €1,500.
+The maximum value of the Community Grant is up to €1,500.

-Dublin City Council also has specify funding available for Adult Education to support local groups and informal learning.
-The range of an Adult Education Grant is between €200 and €800.
+Dublin City Council also has specific funding available for Informal Adult Education to support local groups and informal learning.
+The range of an Informal Adult Education Grant is between €200 and €800.

 Both grants cover a broad range of activities and topics.